Notgnoshi/cryptography/README.md

     - `gmpy2`
     - `numpy`
     - Tentatively `sympy`.
-    - `sudo -H pip install gmpy2 numpy sympy`
+    - Use `sudo -H pip install gmpy2 numpy sympy` to install

     Example usage may be found in the course homework and in the unit tests.